Totarol: Traditional use

+Totarol has been found in organic matter in the embankments of a Neolithic site in Northern Sweden.
+Scientists have suggested that totarol from Cupressaceae resin at the site was used for its antibacterial and antifungal properties to preserve meat, as well as for its ability to repel insects.
+Totarol has been observed in the endemic Mexican plant Buddleja perfoliata, used in traditional medicine as a topical antiseptic and diuretic against headaches, colds, tuberculosis, heart disease, dizziness and nervousness.
+Totarol has also been identified in the leaves of Algerian grown ethnomedicinal shrub Myrtus Communis.
+Leaf extract from the flowering plant has been used historically as a medicine known as "El Rayhan".
+It was used as a decoction, infusion and health remedy for bathing newborns with inflamed skin and washing sores.
+Additionally, it was used to treat oral wounds, disorders of the digestive and urinary systems, diarrhea, peptic ulcers, hemorrhoids and inflammations.
+Totarol was detected in a 2024 Myrtus Communis leaf extract study and described as having considerable anti-inflammatory potential.
+Totarol from juniper or cypress trees was used in ancient Egyptian mummification.
+In 2023 totarol was found in an embalming workshop dated to around 664-525BC a few meters south of the pyramid of King Unas at Saqqara.
+Despite totarol's demonstrated antimicrobial efficacy, its commercial application remains primarily confined to the cosmetic industry.
+For totarol to be considered for clinical use, a comprehensive understanding of its mode of action is essential.

 Biochemical properties

 Totarol decreases the plasma levels of estrogens and can also effectively reduce pathogenic hepatic cells in vitro.
 Totarol's anti-cancer activity is hypothesized to be due to the natural product's ability to form an o-quinone methide in vivo.
 Totarol also prevents cells from undergoing oxidative stress in vitro by acting as a hydrogen donor to peroxy radicals or reacting with other peroxy radicals to terminate undesirable radical reactions.

 Biosynthesis

 Totarol is a precursor to the formation of nagilactones that possess antifungal properties not possessed by totarol.
 Consequently, gymnosperms that produce totarol and nagilactones are able to defend themselves against bacteria and fungi.